SouthGreenPlatform/GeMo/README.rst

-GeMo is a WebApp to represent Genome Mosaics with current focus on plants.
-However, GeMo is developed in a generic way it can be also applied to other organisms.
+GEMO is a WebApp to represent Genome Mosaics with current focus on plants.
+However, GEMO is developed in a generic way it can be also applied to other organisms.

 Main features